Prapthi564/MPPC23-Power-Apps/lab2/README.md

 1. Now, let’s add a **Status** column within the  Showing table.
 In the text box within the **Copilot** pane, type and send:

-    `add a status column to the showing table`
+    `add a column for Status to the Showing table`

     It may take a minute to load.
 Once it does, you'll see that the **Status** column has been updated to include the option for **Completed**.